Get in touch with us:

 Withdrawal symptoms usually peak after 2 days of quitting, then disappear during the following weeks.

 Fortunately, people can quit smoking and prevent or slow the progression of many illnesses and conditions.
-A physician can help a smoker through the quitting process by recommending one or more smoking cessation methods.
+A physician, like the smoking cessation professionals in Port St. Lucie at Treasure Coast Heart and Vascular, can help a smoker through the quitting process by recommending one or more smoking cessation methods.

 Quitting smoking helps to prevent or slow the progression of many, if not all, conditions affected by smoking.
 In addition to reducing a person’s risk of cancer, quitting smoking may also reduce chances for developing one or more of the following: